Legal age: Handling of February 29

 If a legal age is to be attained by a person whose birthday is on February 29, the person may be deemed to reach the age by February 28 or March 1 on non-leap years depending on jurisdiction.

 Australia

 In Australia, the court has judged that a person whose birthday is on February 29 legally turns an adult on March 1, but not February 28.

 Hong Kong

 Section 5, Cap.
 410 Age of Majority Ordinance specifies that where a person has been born on 29 February in a leap year, the relevant anniversary in any year other than a leap year shall be taken to be 1 March.

 Taiwan

 Article 121 in the Civil Code specifies that, "if there is no corresponding day in the last month, the period ends with the ending of the last day of the last month.", and article 124 specifies that "The age of a person is counted from his birthday."
 Therefore, if the birthday is on February 29, it falls on February 28 if the date February 29 doesn't exist in a particular year.

+Media

+Certain classifications of media, such as films and video games, can require a minimum legal age for purchase.

+Miscellaneous

+Certain items, which can include (but are not limited to): guns, fireworks, crossbows, knives, axes, blades, petrol, aerosol paint, solvents, lighter fuel, liqueur chocolates, and adult magazines, among others, can require a minimum legal age for purchase.
+This can also extend to the purchase of animals and the use of sunbeds.